confluentinc/ksql/docs/tutorials/basics-docker.rst

     docker ps|grep ksql-datagen|awk '{print $1}'|xargs -Ifoo docker stop foo

-If you are running |cp| using Docker Compose, you can stop it and remove the containers and their data with this command.
+If you are running {{ site.cp }} using Docker Compose, you can stop it and remove the containers and their data with this command.

 .. code:: bash